MicrosoftDocs/win32/desktop-src/SecAuthN/establishing-a-secure-connection-with-authentication.md

 ---
-Description: 'In a client/server application protocol, a server binds to a communication port such as a socket or an RPC interface.' ms.assetid: '176d4ca5-83dd-42ef-b116-227d4badc0dd'
+Description: In a client/server application protocol, a server binds to a communication port such as a socket or an RPC interface. ms.assetid: 176d4ca5-83dd-42ef-b116-227d4badc0dd
-title: Establishing a Secure Connection with Authentication
+title: Establishing a Secure Connection with Authentication ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Establishing a Secure Connection with Authentication